 Establish Access to the Software

-Cloudera Manager needs access to a package repository that contains the updated software packages.
-You can choose to access the Cloudera public repositories directly, or you can download those repositories and set up a local repository to access them from within your network.
+needs access to a package repository that contains the updated software packages.
+You can choose to access the public repositories directly, or you can download those repositories and set up a local repository to access them from within your network.
 If your cluster hosts do not have connectivity to the Internet, you must set up a local repository.

-- Log in to the Cloudera Manager Server host.
+- Log in to the Server host.

 ssh my_cloudera_manager_server_host